Oneflare/redis_key_manager/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.

-Then, run `bundle exec rake spec` to run the tests.
+To install this gem onto your local machine, run `bundle exec rake install`.

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+Please ensure that you write tests for any commits, and that tests pass locally before you submit a PR.
-To install this gem onto your local machine, run `bundle exec rake install`.
+To run tests, run `bundle exec rake spec`.

 ## Contributing